 To ensure that you always have enough liquid capital, work to raise sufficient capital at every stage of your company’s growth.
 At different times, this could include capital from angel investors, venture capital firms, bank loans, and corporate partners, as well as shareholders, should you decide to offer shares to the public.
 Use standard measures of liquidity, including key ratios that show cash flow or current assets against liabilities.
 You can also improve liquidity by not letting your cash sit idly.
 For example, you could earn overnight interest on a sweep account.

 When starting your business, you might have managed with a modest amount of cash.
 Perhaps you used your own savings plus a loan or loans from a relative, friend or angel investor.
 As your business grows, it typically needs more capital as you invest in product development, a growing management team, or more extensive marketing programs.

-A general rule of thumb when raising capital to fuel growth: Aim for a cushion of 20%.
-In other words, try to raise 20% more than you think you’ll need.
+A general rule of thumb when raising capital to fuel growth: Aim for a cushion of 20 percent.
+In other words, try to raise 20 percent more than you think you’ll need.

 How to measure liquidity

 Liquidity is the ability to cover your company’s short-term cash needs.
 It’s typically measured through ratios, such as the current ratio and quick ratio.
 In accounting, “current” refers to a debt that must be paid—or an asset that must be used—within a year.
 If a company has a negative working capital balance (less current assets than liabilities), it will likely need to get outside funding for its short-term operations.
 That could mean owing interest if you borrow money or perhaps giving up some equity in the business if you receive venture capital or issue shares to the public.

 This measures a company’s ability to pay off its current liabilities (payable within one year) with its current assets, including cash, accounts receivable and inventories.

 Quick Ratio: Current assets - Inventories / Current liabilities